ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Publisher

-The Publisher interface represents a producer of potentially unlimited sequenced data and control events.
+The Publisher interface represents a producer of potentially infinite sequenced data and control events.
 A Publisher produces events according to the demand received from one or many Subscribers.

 <sub>Demand is the aggregated number of items requested by a Subscriber that is yet to be delivered by the Publisher.</sub>